LDonn32/pands-weekly-tasks/README.md

 ## Code explained

 I define the function as sqrt as requested in the task.
 The function will take in two inputs, N and 1.
 N represents the number of the square root I am trying to find.
 1 represents the tolerance.
-The tolorence is how close
+The tolorence is how accurate I want the program to be.
+I will set it as up to 5 decimal points later in the code for accuracy.

 ```
 # Define function to return the square root of a number using Newton's method.